Mr R Coulthard – Head of Department and teacher of Economics

 When students join us they often do so with some degree of prior knowledge and understanding.
 Our aim is to help students to structure their knowledge and to provide a framework to think through new ideas.
 In doing so we hope that our students achieve exam results that reflect their potential and that we stimulate their interest to progress further and study these subjects at a higher level.

-All courses taught in the Department are in key stages four and five.
+All courses taught in the department are in key stages four and five.

 Key Stage 4 – GCSE

-The GCSE that the department teaches is a Business Studies GCSE run by Edexcel.
+The GCSE that the department teaches is a Business Studies GCSE run by AQA.
 This GCSE is not essential for the A’ level Business Studies course but it is a useful introduction to those who feel that they have an interest in this area.

-The course is comprised of three units.
+The course is comprised of six units.